Lajeei/MyFirstRepository/README.md

 # MyFirstRepository
-This will be my first attempt, and it will be glorious
+This will be my first attempt, and it will be glorious.
+I love learning new things.